Taste and See that The Lord is Good

 - Friday, November 16, 2012

 Instead of writing the obligatory blogger’s Thanksgiving post about all the things I’m grateful for, a few days ago I chose to write about the Christianity blues.
 That stinkin’ adversary seemed to be working over-time, desperately trying to convince me that God didn’t really have a personal interest in my life.
 That He wasn’t a loving, intimate God who deeply cared about the situations I’m faced with on a daily basis.
 Since I shared the Christianity blah’s with the online world, I thought it only appropriate to express how I’m feeling today.
 The holiday spirit has finally caught up to me.
 I’ve tasted.
 I’ve seen.
-And the Lord is good (Psalm 34).
+And the Lord is good (Psalms 34).

 A few days ago I went to my sister’s house for Thanksgiving where my entire family gathered together.
 In my opinion, it was one of the best Turkey Days I’ve had in years.
 First off, it was the first one in over a decade where I had actually been completely sober so I can remember every conversation we had, a big bonus.
 We also had two beautiful babies recently added to our crew, one with a very large dome that still has me smiling even days after I’ve left him, something to be truly grateful for.
 And finally, we talked a lot about this God character that has seemed to insert Himself into our lives a whole lot more here recently.